MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcacceleratorkey-class.md

  A reference to a `CString` object where the method writes the translated shortcut key.

 ### Remarks
  This method retrieves the string format of the associated shortcut key.
-You can set the string format of a [CMFCAcceleratorKey](../../mfc/reference/cmfcacceleratorkey-class.md) object using either the constructor or the method [CMFCAcceleratorKey::SetAccelerator](#cmfcacceleratorkey__setaccelerator).
+You can set the string format of a [CMFCAcceleratorKey](../../mfc/reference/cmfcacceleratorkey-class.md) object using either the constructor or the method [CMFCAcceleratorKey::SetAccelerator](#setaccelerator).

-##  <a name="cmfcacceleratorkey__setaccelerator"></a>  CMFCAcceleratorKey::SetAccelerator
+##  <a name="setaccelerator"></a>  CMFCAcceleratorKey::SetAccelerator
  Sets the shortcut key for the [CMFCAcceleratorKey](../../mfc/reference/cmfcacceleratorkey-class.md) object.

 ```